bethsmith0623/SEI-CC_4/work/w07/d2/01-sql-intro.md

 | 3      | Raspberry Beret     | 1985          | 1         |
 | 4      | Your Song           | 1970          | 2         |

-Note that foreign key fields hold the value of its parent's **primary key (PK)**.

-The naming convention is typically snake-cased and always plural.
+The naming convention for tables is typically snake-cased and always plural.

+#### Rows (Records / Tuples)

+A row in a table represents a single instance of the data entity.

+For example a particular **artist** in the **artists** table.

 #### Columns (Fields)

 The columns of a table have a:

 - Name
-- Data type
+- Data type (all data in a column must be of the same type)
 - Optional contraints

 The typical naming convention is usually snake-cased and singular.